microsoft/Attestation-Client-Samples/README.md

 This sample provides the code implementation to perform boot and TPM key attestation, and retrieve an attestation token from Microsoft Azure Attestation.
 This sample creates a TPM key named "att_sample_key" which is attested by Microsoft Azure Attestation.
 The creation of a TPM key may take up to a few minutes depending on the TPM hardware.

+### **VBS Ncrypt key attestation (sample_vbs_ncrypt_att.exe)**

+This sample provides the code implementation to perform VBS NCrypt key attestation, and retrieve an attestation token from Microsoft Azure Attestation.
+This sample creates a VBS NCrypt key named "att_sample_key" which is attested by Microsoft Azure Attestation.

 ## Sample Requirements

 * The machine must have a Trusted Platform Module (TPM).